dJPoida/finite-faders/README.md

 ## How to Use

+1. **Edit Entities**: Click any entity label (shown with dotted underline) to open edit dialog
+   - Change the entity name for easy identification
+   - Select a color (applied to borders, sliders, and controls)
+   - Toggle lock status
+   - Delete entity (if more than 2 entities exist)
-1. **Edit Mode**: Click the edit icon (pencil) in the header to enable editing
-   - Add new entities (up to 6 total) by clicking the "+" button
+2. **Add Entities**: Click the "+" button in the header to add new entities (up to 8 total)
-   - Remove entities (minimum 2 required) by clicking the "×" button on each fader
-   - Change the unit type (Time, Effort, Care, F-given, Love, or Custom)
-2. **Adjust Faders**: Click and drag vertical sliders or use keyboard navigation
+3. **Adjust Faders**: Click and drag vertical sliders or use keyboard navigation
-3. **Lock Constraints**: Click the lock button above each fader value to fix that entity's allocation
+4. **Lock Constraints**: Click the lock button below each fader to fix that entity's allocation
+5. **Change Unit**: Click the unit text in the footer (e.g., "Time") to choose from presets or enter custom
-4. **Automatic Rebalancing**: Other unlocked faders adjust proportionally to maintain 100% total
+6. **Automatic Rebalancing**: Other unlocked faders adjust proportionally to maintain 100% total
-5. **Menu Functions**: Click the hamburger menu in the header to:
+7. **Menu Functions**: Click the hamburger menu in the header to:
-   - **Save**: Store scenarios for later use
+   - **Save**: Store scenarios for later use (coming soon)
-   - **Load**: Retrieve previously saved scenarios
+   - **Load**: Retrieve previously saved scenarios (coming soon)
    - **Share**: Export and share your allocation as an image
    - **Reset**: Return to default values
+   - **About**: Learn more about the app

 ### Keyboard Controls (per fader)
 - `↑/↓` arrows: ±1 point